Hiflylabs/data-analytics-interview/README.md

 > - Web Analytics

 ### Task 2 - Insight Generation
+*In this section we would like to assess your ability to make sense of the data at hand pinpoint the critical aspects of it and your general skills in data storytelling.*
 - Name the three most important insights to a C-level executive.
 Explain your ideas in detail!
 What are the business actions one could take on your insights?